War of the Hungarian Succession

 The War of the Hungarian Succession (1490–1494) was a war of succession triggered by the death of King Matthias Corvinus I of Hungary and Croatia (r.
 1458–1490).
+It was eventually won by Vladislaus II of Hungary, the King of Bohemia from the Jagiellonian dynasty.

 Name

 There is no commonly used name for this war in historiography.
 However, there is agreement in historical literature that the casus belli was the death of Matthias Corvinus, who except for his illegitimate son John Corvinus had no legitimate heir, and thus several rival claimants began to wage war to succeed him as king of Hungary and Croatia.
 Descriptions that have been used by various scholars include 'War of (the) Hungarian Succession' and 'the succession struggle'.